adijatmn/Airline-Passenger-Satisfaction-Overview/README.md

-# ✈️ Dano Airlines Customer Satisfaction Analysis
+# Dano Airlines Customer Satisfaction Analysis

-**Capstone Project at Digitaley Drive Data Analytics Bootcamp**

 ## 🧭 Overview
 Dano Airlines, a UK-based carrier, recently recorded a **drop in passenger satisfaction below 50%** — the lowest in its history.
 This project analyzes passenger survey data to uncover **why satisfaction has declined** and to provide **data-driven recommendations** that will help the airline improve customer experience.